HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

   )
 }}

 As with the prior chart .edu and .gov domains are the most accessible.
-The US Government under Section 508 and [Section 504](https://www.levelaccess.com/compliance-overview/section-504-compliance/), have had this as part of their mandate for more than two decades.
-Early accessibility legislation and [active lawsuits](https://www.accessibility.com/digital-lawsuits) have driven accessibility adoption in the United States.
+The US Government under Section 508 and <a hreflang="en" href="https://www.levelaccess.com/compliance-overview/section-504-compliance/">Section 504</a>, have had this as part of their mandate for more than two decades.
+Early accessibility legislation and <a hreflang="en" href="https://www.accessibility.com/digital-lawsuits">active lawsuits</a> have driven accessibility adoption in the United States.
 Countries outside of the USA started providing legislation and  enforcement measures for WCAG conformance later.
-Lainey Feingold maintains a great list of [global law and policy](https://www.lflegal.com/global-law-and-policy/).
+Lainey Feingold maintains a great list of <a hreflang="en" href="https://www.lflegal.com/global-law-and-policy/">global law and policy</a>.

 ### Government